cilium/cilium/Documentation/concepts/overview.rst

 network packets, e.g. tcpdump and socket filters.
 It has since been extended with additional data structures such as hashtable and arrays as well as additional actions to support packet mangling, forwarding, encapsulation, etc.
-An in-kernel verifier ensures that BPF programs are safe to run and a JIT compiler converts the bytecode to CPU architecture specific instructions for native execution efficiency.
-BPF programs can be run at various hooking points in the kernel such as for incoming and outgoing packets.
+An in-kernel verifier ensures that eBPF programs are safe to run and a JIT compiler converts the bytecode to CPU architecture specific instructions for native execution efficiency. eBPF programs can be run at various hooking points in the kernel such as for incoming and outgoing packets.

-BPF continues to evolve and gain additional capabilities with each new Linux release.
-Cilium leverages BPF to perform core datapath filtering, mangling, monitoring and redirection, and requires BPF capabilities that are in any Linux kernel version 4.8.0 or newer.
+eBPF continues to evolve and gain additional capabilities with each new Linux release.
+Cilium leverages eBPF to perform core datapath filtering, mangling, monitoring and redirection, and requires eBPF capabilities that are in any Linux kernel version 4.8.0 or newer.
 On the basis that 4.8.x is already declared end of life and 4.9.x has been nominated as a stable release we recommend to run at least kernel 4.9.17 (the latest current stable Linux kernel as of this writing